 Wastewater - As discussed in Section 4.8.2 (Wastewater System), Honua'ula Partners, LLC, will either transport wastewater to the Mākena WWRF for treatment or provide a WWRF on-site.
 The preferred alternative is to transport wastewater to the Mākena WWRF.
 Transporting wastewater to the Mākena WWRF for treatment provides the benefit of consolidating wastewater services for both Honua'ula and Mākena, allowing economies of scale in the treatment process and consolidated regulatory compliance.
 Additionally, sufficient golf course land is available within both developments to reuse 100 percent of the recycled water for irrigation.
 Honua'ula Partners, LLC has had substantive discussions about this alternative with the Mākena WWRF owner, Mākena Wastewater Corporation, and they support the connection; however, formal agreements with Mākena Wastewater Corporation have not yet been finalized.
+If formal agreements with Mākena Wastewater Corporation are not finalized, Honua'ula Partners, LLC will proceed with the other alternative for wastewater treatment discussed in Section 4.8.2 (Wastewater System), which is to construct an on-site WWRF that is capable of treating all of the Honua'ula wastewater to R-1 standards.

-&lt;sup>21 A "worker year" is defined as the amount of time one full-time worker can work in one year although one worker year (2,080 working hours) may be comprised of many employees involved in specialized tasks of shorter duration.
+30 A "worker year" is defined as the amount of time one full-time worker can work in one year although one worker year (2,080 working hours) may be comprised of many employees involved in specialized tasks of shorter duration.